ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.hue/README.md

 ### 3.2.8 (2020-04-26)
 * (foxriver76) replace dots in light/group/sensor/.. names by underscores
-* (foxriver76) fix potential state update delay after state change on lights/groups containing blanks
+* (foxriver76) fixed potential state update delay after state change on lights/groups containing blanks

 ### 3.2.4 (2020-04-08)
 * (xXBJXx) changed role of battery to `value.battery` and made unit `%`

 ### 3.2.3 (2020-02-20)
-* (Apollon77) minor fix regarding handleParam called with non-existing id
+* (Apollon77) minor fixed regarding handleParam called with non-existing id

 ### 3.2.2 (2020-02-12)
-* (foxriver76) fix potential issues when error type is not HueError
+* (foxriver76) fixed potential issues when error type is not HueError

 ### 3.2.1 (2020-01-26)
 * (foxriver76) if lights/groups/sensors are deleted during runtime, restart of adapter is no longer necessary